SmartableAI/artificial-intelligence/_news/2020-09-24-four-steps-to-accelerate-your-machine-learning-journey.md

 ---
 category: news
 title: "Four steps to accelerate your machine learning journey"
-excerpt: "Using Amazon SageMaker for their ExpenseFinder tool, which automatically pulls a year’s worth of bank transactions, Intuit’s machine learning algorithm helps their customers discover $4,300 on ..."
+excerpt: "Another approach used by Morningstar — a global financial services firm — used hands-on training for their employees with AWS DeepRacer to accelerate the application of machine learning across ..."
 publishedDateTime: 2020-09-24T07:44:00Z
 originalUrl: "https://www.itp.net/news/93915-four-steps-to-accelerate-your-machine-learning-journey"
 webUrl: "https://www.itp.net/news/93915-four-steps-to-accelerate-your-machine-learning-journey"